tolitius/verter/README.md

 => (def verter (vs/connect :postgres db))
 ```

-regardless of which data store verter is connected to API should behave the same way<br/>
+regardless of which data store verter is connected to API will behave the same way<br/>
-you can [connect with SQLite](#sqlite), if it is easier, then come back and follow the API examples
+hence, if it is easier, you can [connect with SQLite](#sqlite), then come back here and follow the API examples

-> _SQLite support is almost done, but still in progress, so there might be some differences_

 ### create institute of time